 Using the crop tool, I zoomed in to make sure I was cropping right to edges.

-I had my design printed on Gift Wrap to use to whip up some coordinating party supplies–perfect for Etsy's upcoming Craft Party!
+I had my design printed on Smooth Wallpaper to use to whip up some coordinating party supplies.
 Tell us in the comments below what you would make with your new design.